dominiksalvet/gitpack/support.md

 # Support

-If you are looking for support GitPack, you can try following options:
+If you are looking for support for GitPack, you can try following options:

 * Visit our [community-driven Wiki](https://github.com/dominiksalvet/gitpack/wiki).
 * Visit [issues](https://github.com/dominiksalvet/gitpack/issues) and search whether someone had the same problem.